About the Fellowship

-Fellowships from the Fred W. Smith National Library for the Study of George Washington at Mount Vernon; the Andrew W. Mellon Foundation; the Crystal Bridges Museum of American Art; Winterthur Museum, Garden and Library; and the Henry Luce Foundation have supported her research.
+Fellowships from the Fred W. Smith National Library for the Study of George Washington at Mount Vernon, the Andrew W. Mellon Foundation, the Crystal Bridges Museum of American Art, the Winterthur Museum, Garden and Library and the Henry Luce Foundation have supported her research.
 Her 2016 monograph received the Henry-Russell Hitchcock Award from the Victorian Society in America.
-The University of South Carolina recognized her outstanding teaching with the Michael J. Mungo Undergraduate Teaching Award.
+The University of South Carolina recognized her outstanding teaching and awarded her the Michael J. Mungo Undergraduate Teaching Award.

 Brandt is also a dedicated advocate for local history and preservation.
 She has authored or co-authored National Register of Historic Places nominations in Virginia, South Carolina and Illinois.
 She is one of three professors at the University of South Carolina who led the campaign for a monument to the university’s first African American professor, Richard T. Greener, erected in early 2018.